Friendship and Emotional Wellness

 1. Determine the steps.

-Write down what you can do to meet your goals.
+Write down what you can do to meet your goals, whether it's making new friends, working through things with an ex, or taking on a new hobby.
 It’s not enough to just have them - you also need to know how to reach them.
 There are lots of great tools to help you with this.
 The Simple Elephant Planner is an analog solution for organization and goal setting.

 You start with the big picture and then break things down.
 As the year progresses, you review your goals, log your efforts, and determine the next steps.